| | | | |

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, please visit my disclosure page.

-Have you ever wanted to make tamales, but didn’t know how?
+Have you ever wanted to make homemade tamales, but didn’t know how?
 Or maybe you thought it would be too hard?
 Well put those ideas out of your head, we are making Instant Pot Red Chile Pork Tamales in the easiest way possible while still staying true to the original recipes that have been handed down for generations.

 For even more delicious pressure cooker recipes, check out the Instant Pot Recipes page.